dev-devneuron/leasing-copilot-supabase/FRONTEND_MAINTENANCE_INTEGRATION.md

    - Same as PM view, but limited actions
    - Can update status and resolution notes
    - Cannot assign to other realtors or delete
+   - Can view call transcript and recording (if available)

 ### Status Badge Colors